John Draper

-John Thomas Draper (born March 11, 1943), also known as Captain Crunch, Crunch, or Crunchman is an American computer programmer and former phone phreak.
+John Thomas Draper (also known as Captain Crunch, Crunch, or Crunchman; born March 11, 1943) is an American computer programmer and former phone phreak.
 He is a widely known figure within the hacker and computer security community.
 He is primarily known as a colorful and unconventional figure in Silicon Valley history and lore.
 He befriended and influenced Steve Wozniak and Steve Jobs in the years before they founded Apple Computer.
 His determined probing and exploration of the telephone network earned him a reputation for his technical acumen.
-However, his activities sometimes crossed ethical lines, leading to criminal charges and prison time for toll fraud.
+However, his activities sometimes crossed legal lines, leading to criminal charges and prison time for toll fraud.

-In the 1970s and 1980s, he worked intermittently as a software engineer for Apple and Autodesk and briefly ran his own software company, producing the EasyWriter word processor.
-He worked only intermittently from the 1990s on.
-In 2017, organizers of four computer security conferences banned him from attending after credible allegations of inappropriate behavior emerged in media reports.
-Draper denied some of the allegations and didn't respond to others.
+In the 1970s and 1980s, he worked as a software engineer for Apple and Autodesk and briefly ran his own software company, producing the EasyWriter word processor.
+He later worked on computer security and media-delivery technologies, serving as chief technical officer of ShopIP from 1999 to 2004 and becoming chief technical officer of En2go in 2007.

 Early life

 Draper is the son of a United States Air Force engineer.
 As a child, he built a home radio station from discarded military components.
 He was frequently bullied in school and briefly received psychological treatment.

 Draper enlisted in the U.S. Air Force in 1964.
 While stationed in Alaska, he helped his fellow service members make free phone calls home by devising access to a local telephone switchboard.
-In 1967, while stationed at Charleston Air Force Station in Maine, he created WKOS (W-"chaos"), a pirate radio station based in nearby Dover-Foxcroft.
+In 1967, while stationed at Charleston Air Force Station in Maine, he created WKOS (W-"chaos"), a pirate radio station based in nearby Dover-Foxcroft, Maine.

 Following his honorable discharge from the Air Force as an airman first class in 1968, he moved to San Jose, California.
 He worked briefly for National Semiconductor as an engineering technician and at Hugle International, where he worked on early designs for a cordless telephone.
 He also attended De Anza College part-time through 1972.
 During this period, he also worked as an engineer and disc jockey for KKUP in Cupertino, California.